davidinfosec/DavidInfosec/readme.md

 ## About Me

 Hello!
-I'm DavidInfosec, a passionate audio engineer and developer, soon to pursue a career in network engineering and security.
+I'm David, a passionate audio engineer and developer, soon to pursue a career in network engineering and security.

 ---